CorsoSystems/corsosystems.github.io/_blogPosts/11-08-2014-factorytalk-metrics-overview.md

 date: "11-08-2014"
 ---

 <p>In today's world of fully automated production it can be difficult to turn process data into useful information.
 One way of doing this is by using Rockwell Automation's FactoryTalk Metrics package.
-In this series we will cover the basics of what Metrics does and its benefits, details on implementation, and how to quickly realize the ROI on your investment.</p>
+In this series we will cover the basics of what Metrics does and its benefits, details on <a href="/blog/factorytalk-metrics-backend.html">implementation</a>, and how to quickly realize the <a href="/blog/factorytalk-metrics-data-analysis.html">ROI</a> on your investment.</p>

 <img src="/img/metricsLogo.png" width="280px"/>
 <br/>